What Is USBTMC and How Can I Communicate with My USB Instrument?

 It is important to note that not all USB devices are USBTMC compliant.
 The device manufacturer has to add the support in the device firmware to support USBTMC.
 Traditional instruments with USB ports (such as DMMs and scopes) are most likely to support USBTMC.
 Refer to the instrument's documentation to determine if it is USBTMC compliant.

-NI-VISA 3.0 or later allows you to communicate as a controller to USBTMC compliant devices.
-To use such a device, plug it in and Windows should detect the new hardware and launch the New Hardware Wizard.
-Instruct the wizard to search for the driver NI-VISA.
+NI-VISA 3.0 or later allows you to communicate with USBTMC compliant devices as a controller.
+To use such a device, connect it to your computer.
 If NI-VISA is properly installed, the device will be installed as a USB Test & Measurement Class Device.
-Open NI Measurement & Automation Explorer (NI MAX).
-The new device will appear in NI MAX under Device and Interfaces»USB Devices.
+Open NI Measurement & Automation Explorer (NI MAX), and the new device will now appear under Device and Interfaces»USB Devices.
 You can then use this resource name as you would use any GPIB resource.

-On operating systems such as Macintosh and Linux, plug the USBTMC device in.
+On Macintosh and Linux, connect the USBTMC device.
 If NI-VISA 3.2 (or later) is installed properly, the device will be installed as a USB Test & Measurement Class Device.
-To verify the device has installed, open VisaConfig by navigating to Applications»National Instruments»VISA»VisaConfig.
+To verify the device was installed, open VisaConfig by navigating to Applications»National Instruments»VISA»VisaConfig.
 VisaConfig will list the USBTMC device under USB Resources.
 You can use this resource name as you would use any GPIB resource.

 For more information on the syntax of the resource name, refer to the description for viOpen in the NI-VISA Help, linked below

 KnowledgeBase 325APJ2Y: How Can I Communicate With a Device Using NI-VISA USB Raw Mode?

 Last Updated: 05/11/2016